Pathoschild/smapi-mod-dump/compiled/okay/Combat Controls Redux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.2.4
+* Fixes typos and syntax of the config option text.
+Adds a German translation.

+v1.2.3
+* Fixed a bug when the regular tools direction fix was enabled and the fishing rod was in use.
+Facing direction change is now disabled after the fishing line is in the water.

 v1.2.2
 * Fixed a bug where clicking a/the weapon with a supported tool selected/active while swimming or in swim clothes gave you the velocity of the slick moves slide.